 Source:

 From any standard material, you have in hand, along with iQuanta Sessions.
-Follow CAT Preparation Group posts/Events.
-Try to attempt questions there and ask doubts in case.
+Follow the iQuanta CAT preparation app and follow rigorous posts/events for updates.
+Try to attempt questions there and ask doubts in case you have them.
 (Most important)

 30-50 Quant Questions,